|Elliott Sound Products||Distortion & Feedback|

 Sorry, but yes .
 A negative feedback system may be thought of as a servo, but that won't help anyone who is not familiar with servos.
 A toilet cistern is another matter - everyone has seen one, although not everyone has looked inside.
 I encourage you to do so .
 The cistern is a good example of a simple negative feedback system.
 Unlike an amplifier (which is bipolar - it can generate positive and negative output voltages), a cistern is more like a regulated power supply - these also use negative feedback to maintain a stable voltage.

 When water is let out of a cistern, the water level falls, and this in turn opens a valve.
 The water is replaced until such time as the level is restored to its original preset level.
-If water is allowed to escape at a low (but variable) rate, the float valve (ball cock) will regulate the water level perfectly, maintaining the same level even as you allow more or less water to escape.
+If water is allowed to escape at a low but variable rate, the float valve (ball cock) will regulate the water level (more or less) perfectly (Note 1), maintaining the same level even as you allow more or less water to escape.
 This is a simple example of negative feedback at work in your bathroom.
 For expedience, I have neglected the uncertainties of the mechanical linkages and valves (as well as the inertia of the water itself), but you knew that already.

 Figure 5 - Water Analogy of Feedback System